Lundbeck-Biometrics/Dopamine-Simulation-Tools/README.md

 Incremental release pr actino potential for single neuron.

 #### self.Conc_DA_soma
-This is the somatodendritic DA concentraion and is updated by method 'update'
+This is the somatodendritic DA concentration and is updated by method 'update'

 #### self.Conc_DA_term
-This is the terminal DA concentraion and is updated by method 'update'
+This is the terminal DA concentration and is updated by method 'update'

+#### Km = 160.0;
+MicMen reuptake parameter.
+Affected by cocaine or methylphenidate

+#### k_nonDAT = 0.0;
+First order reuptake constant.
+Change if needed.

+#### Precurser = 1.0;
+DA release multiplier.
+Change this to 2 or 3 to simulate L-dopa.

+# OLD STUFF

 ## DAsystem class (obsolete)
 Sets up a DA system.
 Import this class using 'from MouseClassV5 import DASimulation'.